AryD05/Translator/README.md

 # Translator LTL: Logical Equivalence Generator and Filter

-This project provides a tool for generating and filtering logical equivalences for Linear Temporal Logic (LTL) formulas.
+This project provides a tool for generating and filtering logically equivalent formulae in Linear Temporal Logic (LTL).
 It includes both a web interface and a command-line application.
 While designed primarily for use in a GR(1) context in Spectra, it has broader applications as well.

 ## Table of Contents
 1. [Installation](#installation)